devharshmehta/Simple_calculator/README.md

 ```bash
 11.5 or 23/2
 ```
+Factorial can be calculated using `!` sign after a number.
+For example `5!`.
+You could add this your overall expression without brackets like `5!*2`.
 ## Disclaimer
 This project is intended solely for learning the basics of programming and understanding how to translate your thoughts into computer code. **Important Limitations:**